-- 1. A topographical map (1:2,000 or other appropriate scale) depicting the location of the proposed project. - 2.
-A list of public utility facilities, if any, that will be crossed by the qualifying project and a statement of the plans of the proposer to accommodate such crossings. - 3.
-A statement and strategy setting out the plans for securing all necessary property and/or easements.
+2. A list of public utility facilities, if any, that will be crossed by the qualifying project and a statement of the plans of the proposer to accommodate such crossings.

+- 3. A statement and strategy setting out the plans for securing all necessary property and/or easements.
 The statement must include the names and addresses, if known, of the current owners of the subject property as well as a list of any property the proposer intends to request the County or affected jurisdiction to condemn. - 4.
 A detailed listing of all firms, along with their relevant experience and abilities, that will provide specific design, construction, and completion guarantees and warranties, and a brief, thorough description of such guarantees and warranties along with a record of any prior defaults for performance. - 5.
 A total life-cycle cost, including maintenance, specifying methodology, and assumptions of the project or projects including major building systems (e.g., electrical, mechanical, etc.), and the proposed project start date.
 The life-cycle cost includes the anticipated commitment of all parties; equity, debt, and other financing mechanisms; and a schedule of project revenues and project costs.
 The life-cycle cost analysis should include, but not be limited to, a detailed analysis of the projected return, rate of return, or both, expected useful life of facility and estimated annual operating expenses using County adopted service levels and standards. - 6.
 A detailed discussion of assumptions about user fees or rates, lease payments, and other service payments, and the methodology and circumstances for changes, and usage of the projects over the useful life of the projects. - 7.
 Identification of any known Federal, State, or Local government support or opposition, or general public support or opposition for the project.
 Government or public support should be demonstrated through resolution of official bodies, minutes of meetings, letters, or other official communications. - 8.
-Demonstration of consistency with appropriate County and/or affected jurisdiction comprehensive plans (including applicable environmental, land use and facility standards ordinances), infrastructure development plans, transportation plans, the capital improvement plan, and capital budget, or indication of the steps required for acceptance into such plans.
+Demonstration of consistency with appropriate County and/or affected jurisdiction comprehensive plans (including applicable environmental, land use and facility standards ordinances), infrastructure development plans, transportation plans, the capital improvement plan, and capital budget, or indication of the steps required for acceptance into such plans. - 9.
+Explanation of how the proposed project would impact the County's or affected jurisdiction's development plans.